designstem/projects/waste/index.md

 Another option for optimizing your material use and minimizing waste is **using a combination of cuts and folds**.

-A perfect example is the **Pop-up Lamp** by the French studio Well Well Designers is.
-It’s constructed from one sheet of paper with a special coating.
+A perfect example is the **Pop-up Lamp** by the French studio Well Well Designers.
+It is constructed from one sheet of paper with a special coating.

 </section>